Parkinson’s Disease comes with its challenges, but these need not interfere with you taking a well-earned holiday.

 To make your journey enjoyable, we’ve put together a few guidelines to help you organise your trip:

 • Take out travel insurance for you plus your travelling companions.
 If you need to stay in hospital and miss your flight home, one of your travel companion(s) will remain with you for practical help and moral support.
 The policy also pays for any extra accommodation and flights you may require.
 If your policy includes Cancellation cover and you need to cancel your holiday due to illness or another unforeseen emergency, you will be covered for your pre-paid holiday costs such as flights, accommodation and excursions

-• If you are travelling to the EEA or Switzerland, it’s a requirement with Staysure that you obtain a European Health Insurance Card (EHIC).
-This gives you free or reduced cost medical treatment – but, amongst other things, it doesn’t cover the cost of being flown back to the UK after a medical emergency.
-You can apply online here or by calling 0300 3301350
+• If you are travelling to Europe (excluding Norway, Iceland, Liechtenstein and Switzerland), it’s a requirement of our policies that you have a Global Health Insurance Card (GHIC) or use a valid European Health Insurance Card (EHIC).
+While these cards give you free or reduced cost medical treatment, they cannot cover the cost of being flown back to the UK after a medical emergency.
+You can get a GHIC by applying online or by calling 0300 330 1350.

 • When booking a hotel, ask for a room on the ground floor or near a lift.
 Make sure there are grab rails in the bathroom and ideally book a room that has suitable facilities